-With the way things are getting and have been getting this day and age a parent or guardian needs to take steps on protecting their child on Halloween.
+With the way things are getting and have been getting this day and age a parent or guardian needs to take steps on protecting their children on Halloween.

 I am a Christian so therefore I am not a believer when it comes to celebrating Halloween.
 But I also believe that a child shouldn't feel left out from all the other children when it comes to celebrating a Holiday.

-Being a child myself at one time, I realize how innocent it is to want to dress up and go out for Trick or Treat.
+Being a child myself at one time, I realize how innocent it was to want to dress up and go out and Trick or Treat.

-So with my own children I allowed them to dress up and celebrate this night teaching them the true meaning of Halloween but also allowing them to be able to celebrate it in our own way.
-That doesn't mean you are compromising that only means to me is that I am being sensitive to my child in letting them at least dress up in a costume and have candy and other goodies for that night with the understanding that we aren't celebrating the Halloween meaning but making our own meaning instead.
+So with my own children I allowed them to dress up and celebrate this night teaching them the true meaning of Halloween, but also allowing them to be able to celebrate it in their own way.
+That doesn't mean you are compromising that only means to me is that I am being sensitive to my child in letting them at least dress up in a costume and have candy and other goodies for that night.
+Of course with the understanding that we aren't celebrating the Halloween meaning but making our own meaning instead.

-Today although I don't believe in Halloween I do believe in safer ways to at least allow the child to have the feeling of dressing up and getting goodies for that one night.
+Today although I don't believe in Halloween I do believe in safer ways to at least allow the children to have the feeling of dressing up and getting goodies for that one night.

-I will share with you how I did it with my children always looking out for their best interest.
+I will share with you how I did it with my own children, always looking out for their best interest.
 The Lord knows our hearts and He also knows our motivation.

 Dressing Up In Costumes Is Fun But Keeping Our Children Safe Is More Important

-Things You Can Do To Celebrate Halloween & Keeping It Safe
+Things You Can Do To Celebrate Halloween While Keeping It Safe

 - When my children were small I never let them go out and trick or treat without supervision.
 I hope you don't either.

-With this being said if your not a believer of God there are a lot of other places to take your child.
+With this being said if you're not a believer of God there are a lot of other places to take your child.
 It doesn't always have to be a church function.
 In fact I took my children to a few of these places.
-But I was with them they were never without supervision.
+But I was always with them, they were never without supervision.